merdok/homebridge-miot/docs/robotcleaner.md

 Matter room discovery is capability-driven rather than limited to one brand.
 The plugin uses MIOT map room-list actions or readable room metadata when a robot advertises them, plus the legacy `get_room_mapping` method for Roborock/Rockrobo models.
 Models without a discovery interface can still use `matterRooms` to provide room IDs manually.
 Discovery is intentionally local-only to avoid MiCloud rate limits; if a discovered room has no name, the plugin uses a stable label such as `Room 80001026443`.

 When a robot is removed or its identity changes, the plugin moves its orphaned external Matter storage into `~/.homebridge/.miot_matter_stale` (or the equivalent Homebridge storage path).
-This removes the old robot from the external-accessory pairing list while keeping the storage recoverable.
+If a configured robot is removed from Homebridge's Matter accessory cache, the plugin also quarantines the old commissioned storage before publishing it again, so it returns to the external-accessory list with fresh pairing credentials.
+The old storage remains recoverable.

 ### Room cleaning